jkingster/QuickTicket/readme.md

 ![Static Badge](https://img.shields.io/badge/Language-Java-darkgreen) ![Static Badge](https://img.shields.io/badge/JDK-17-blue) ![Static Badge](https://img.shields.io/badge/JavaFX%20SDK-17.0.6-blue) ![Static Badge](https://img.shields.io/badge/jOOQ-3.18.6-darkred) ![Static Badge](https://img.shields.io/badge/Database%20(SQLite--JDBC)-3.42.0.0-red) ![Static Badge](https://img.shields.io/badge/Gradle-8.4-yellow)

 ## Changelog
+**2.0.0-beta**
+- New feature: Implemented journal entry where you can log daily activities that didn't necessarily require a ticket.
+- New feature: You can tag a ticket with journal entries.
+They are separated from comments which are sent to the targeted employee.
+- New feature: You can now view tickets tied to an employee by entering the user portal.
+- New feature: You can now view the last ticket you opened on the dashboard.
+- New database table: Journal, database version migrates to 1.1
+- New database column on ticket table: last_opened_timestamp
+- Database version uplift: v1.1

 **1.2.0-beta**
 - New feature: Implemented a new setting > database.
 This shows current database configurations and other misc. info.
 - UI update: SMTP Configuration was changed to just SMTP.